Application Guidelines - Community Sport for All Initiative

 To ensure the success of your project, we encourage you to have other funding sources.
 This may include contributions from your organization, the private sector or other levels of government.

-The total financial assistance received from the CSAI component and other levels of government (federal, provincial, territorial and municipal) cannot exceed 100% of your total project-related costs.
+The total financial assistance received from the CSAI component and other levels of government (federal, provincial, territorial and municipal) cannot exceed 100% of your total project-related expenditures.

 Applying for more than 12 months

-We currently can only approve one (1) year of funding.
-However, you may request funding for a project spanning more than 12 months but not longer than 24 months.
+There will be only one application submission date for the CSAI component.
+You may request funding for a single year (2024-25 or 2025-26) or two years (2024-25 and 2025-26).
+Your project cannot span more than 24 months.
 If the duration of your project exceeds 12 months, you must then show that there is a need for a multi-year commitment and that you have the capacity to complete the project.
 This is demonstrated with a realistic project timeline and budget projections as well as sound governance.

 How to apply